Krishma sabbarwal

 About the designer

 "I love crafting and being creative, but equally important to me is drawing inspiration from personal experiences and bringing attention to important topics.
 Storytelling is crucial to my design process and slow fashion brand.
-I don't want to be just another label producing just for the sake of it."- Krishma Sabbarwal.
+I don't want to just produce just for the sake of it."- Krishma Sabbarwal.

 Krishma Sabbarwal is an emerging slow fashion designer of British-Indian Punjabi descent, incorporating influences from her identity with the ingenuity of upcycling, reusing, and innovative practices from Indian cultures.
 Her designs draw inspiration from the vibrant colours of South Asia, featuring iconic silhouettes such as lenghas and sari tops, as well as traditional adornments like bangles reimagined in knit.